marikakosohorska/StayOnTheRidge/README.md

 # StayOnTheRidge.jl
 [![License](https://img.shields.io/badge/License-MIT-blue.svg)](https://gitlab.fel.cvut.cz/kosohmar/StayOnTheRidge.jl/-/blob/main/LICENSE)

-This package implements the STay-ON-the-Ridge algorithm, designed to find min-max critical points of nonconvex-nonconcave functions.
-Further details about the algorithm can be found in the associated paper at https://proceedings.mlr.press/v195/daskalakis23b.html.
+This package implements the STay-ON-the-Ridge algorithm (STON'R), designed to find min-max critical points of possibly nonconvex-nonconcave functions.
+The concepts of min-max critical points and the STON'R algorithm were proposed in https://proceedings.mlr.press/v195/daskalakis23b.html.

-This project, currently in progress, is being developed as part of a Bachelor's thesis at the Faculty of Electrical Engineering, Czech Technical University in Prague.
+This is a project in progress, developed as part of a Bachelor's thesis at the Faculty of Electrical Engineering, Czech Technical University in Prague.

 ## Instalation
 The package is not registered and this can be installed in the following way